rChrisb/holbertonschool-shell/io_redirections_and_filters/README.md

 - Sorted from the newest to the oldest
 -------------------------------------------------------------------
 ### <p align=center>`13.
 Being unique is better than being perfect`</p>
+Create a script that takes a list of words as input and prints only words that appear exactly once.

+- Input format: One line, one word
+- Output format: One line, one word
+- Words should be sorted
 -------------------------------------------------------------------
 ### <p align=center>`14.
 It must be in that file`</p>